CORPORATE GOVERNANCE OVERVIEW STATEMENT

 PRINCIPLE B: EFFECTIVE AUDIT AND RISK MANAGEMENT

-Tan Guan Cheong, Dato' Ahmad Fuaad Bin Mohd Dahalan and
+the Code, namely Dato' Tan Guan Cheong, Dato' Ahmad Fuaad Bin

-Dato' Zainal Abidin Bin Ahmad.
-The Chairman of the Audit
+Mohd Dahalan and Dato' Zainal Abidin Bin Ahmad.
+The Chairman

-Committee is Dato' Tan Guan Cheong, which in accordance with
+of the Audit Committee is Dato' Tan Guan Cheong, in accordance

 audit committee should not be the chairman of the board.